 Meditation for heartburn

-Meditation is one of the easiest and best ways for you to relieve stress – and there is a lot of documented proof of that.
-So I strongly suggest you consider trying meditation out.
+Meditation is one of the easiest and best ways for you to relieve stress, and there is a lot of documented proof to support the claim.

-For some people meditation doesn’t come easily or they believe they can’t sit still or “think of nothing”.
-However there are many great tools and resources available now to help you to learn to meditate to reduce your stress levels and thereby reduce your heartburn symptoms.
+For some people meditation doesn’t come easy or they believe they can’t sit still and “think of nothing”.
+However there are many good resources available to help you to learn to meditate to reduce your stress levels and improve your heartburn symptoms.

 Guided meditation for heartburn, acid reflux and GERD

 - Sit in a comfortable position, in comfortable clothes.
-Sitting in the couch works!
+Sitting on the couch works!